 Where a prospective student has an EHCP, we will consult the parents/guardians and, where appropriate, the local authority to ensure that the provision specified in the EHCP can be delivered by MPW.
 We will co-operate with the local authority to ensure that relevant reviews of EHCPs are carried out on an annual basis as an absolute minimum and more frequently if required.
-Those involved in the review may include: the Head of Academic Support, the student, parents/guardians, as well as other relevant professionals such as an educational psychologist, learning support or subject tutors.
+Those involved in the review may include: the Head of Learning Support, the Personal Tutor, the student, parents/guardians, as well as other relevant professionals such as an educational psychologist, learning support or subject tutors.